gdbroman/broman.blog/_posts/2020/2020-12-16-bad-horse-good-horse.md

 *Parents?
 Horses?
 Where are we going?*

-Here: Imperfection is what motivates way-seeking.
+Here: Imperfection is our carrot.